Who are you referring to? Coreference resolution in image narrations: Experiments

+\textbf{{(b) BLANC}} measures the precision (BLANC-P) and recall (BLANC-R) between the ground-truth and predicted coreference links and also between non-coreferent links.

-\textbf{Grounding evaluation.} For evaluating the grounding of phrases in images, we consider a prediction to be correct if the IoU (Intersection over Union) score between the predicted bounding box and the ground truth box is larger than 0.5 \cite{wang2020maf, gupta2020contrastive}.
-Following \cite{kamath2021mdetr}, if there are phrases with multiple ground truth boxes (\eg several people), we use the any-box protocol \ie, if any ground truth bounding box overlaps the predicted bounding box, it is a correct prediction.
-We report percentage accuracy for phrase grounding evaluation.
+\textbf{{(c) Narrative grounding.}} For evaluating narrative grounding in images, we consider a prediction to be correct if the IoU (Intersection over Union) between the predicted bounding box and the ground truth box is larger than 0.5 \cite{wang2020maf, gupta2020contrastive}.
+We report percentage accuracy for evaluating narrative grounding for both noun phrases and pronouns.
+Further details about the metrics is in supplementary material.